cogentcore/cogent/README.md

 # TODO:

+* too many undos for paint setting.  stack layout for gradient selector.

+* add rotation for second select click (or maybe a special key might be better with reg click?)

 * layer flags, layer select via context menu -- see inkscape for key props
+* Right click with option to show in tree

 * svg render needs to use visibility flag from layers to not render stuff.